 We've got a few ideas for running a successful all-hands:

-- Spread the Word: To get your staff into the Gather All-Hands Room, include the link to your Space in the meeting invite.
+- Spread the Word: To get your staff into the Gather All-Hands Room, you can include the link to your specific All Hands meeting room in the meeting invite.
+Learn more about how to grab a specific meeting location link to help your team join in one-click!
 Ten or fifteen minutes before the meeting, post the office link in your Slack or team chat and encourage people to pop in early to explore.

 - Ask Me Anything: Wrap up your meeting with a Q&A session or ask-me-anything spotlight.
 Participants can walk up to the stage to ask, or submit questions via Chat or a Google form.